Tax Lien - Definition

 A Little More on What is a Tax Lien

-Tax liens are publicly recorded, they reflect on the offender’s credit report and this can last up to 10 years.
-Once the offender pays off their debts, the tax liens will be dismissed and the public record will be updated and reflect the payment of debt.
+Tax liens may be publicly recorded, they reflect on the offenders credit report and can last up to 10 years.

 Academic Research on Tax Lien